AdaCore/langkit-query-language/user_manual/generated/std.rst

 .. method:: SelectorList.enumerate(this)

     Return the content of the iterable object with each element associated to its index in a tuple: [(<index>, <elem>), ...]

+.. method:: SelectorList.flatten(this)

+    Given an iterable of iterables, flatten all of them in a resulting iterable value.
+The returned value is lazy.

 .. method:: SelectorList.help(this)